This baked arctic char fillet with honey soy marinade makes for one easy (and scrumptious) seafood dinner that’s sure to be a family favourite!

 Instructions

-- Pat arctic char dry with paper towels to remove any excess moisture, then place the arctic char into a baking dish that's big enough to fit it.
+- Pat the arctic char dry with paper towels to remove any excess moisture, then place the arctic char into a baking dish that's big enough to fit it.

-- Place arctic char, skin side down, onto a parchment paper-lined sheet pan and bake in your preheated oven for 12 to 15 minutes or until it's cooked through, opaque and flakes easily with a fork (insert the tines of a fork into the thickest part of the fish at an angle and twist gently; it should flake easily).Note: Time can vary, depending on the size/thickness of your fillet.
+- Place the arctic char, skin side down, onto the prepared sheet pan and bake in your preheated oven for 12 to 15 minutes or until it's cooked through, opaque and flakes easily with a fork (insert the tines of a fork into the thickest part of the fish at an angle and twist gently; it should flake easily).Note: Time can vary, depending on the size/thickness of your fillet.
 The fillet used in this recipe was about 1-inch thick at the thickest part.
 Check on at the 12-minute mark and see how it is.
 If it isn't cooked, continue cooking until it is.

-- Once the fish is cooked, drizzle or brush the thickened marinade over it.
+- Once the fish is cooked, drizzle or brush the thickened sauce over it.
 Garnish to taste (if desired) with any of the garnish ideas.
 Portion, serve and enjoy (it's great with rice or a salad).

 Notes